andreaskaris/blog/docs/openshift/openshift-scc-with-mutating-webhooks.md

 ~~~

 But this contradicts what we said earlier about the `privileged` SCC: it should not manipulate
 `securityContext`.`runAsUser`.
-As already explained during the introduction, when the pod is created, it matches the
+Interestingly, when the pod is created, it matches the `restricted` SCC which mutates
-`restricted` SCC which mutates the pod's containers and adds `securityContext.runAsUser: <ID from project range>`.
+the pod's containers and adds `securityContext.runAsUser: <ID from project range>`.
 Then, the mutating admission controller injects the new capabilities into the pod's containers.
 After this step, the pod
 now requires to be `privileged` as it cannot run with the more restrictive set of rules from the `restricted` SCC.
 Therefore, it is again sent through the SCC mutating admission controller where it is now assigned the `privileged` SCC.

+### TL;DR

+In short, when the pod was created, it did not need to run with the `privileged` SCC and due to OpenShift's SCC matching
+rules, it fell back to the `restricted` SCC.
+The `restricted` SCC mutated the pod's containers and added
+`securityContext.runAsUser: <ID from project range>`.
+Now, Istio's mutating admission controller injected its containers
+into the pod.
+The Istio containers require the pod to run with the `privileged` SCC, so after this step, the pod was
+again sent through the SCC mutating admission controller where it was now assigned the `privileged` SCC.
+The pod
+therefore showed up with the `privileged` SCC when inspecting it with `oc get pods`, but its containers were also
+assigned a `securityContext.runAsUser` field that was actually mutated by the `restricted` SCC which had been applied to
+the pod before the Istio mutation took place.